By booking this workshop you contribute to environmental conservation in Patagonia through the association Amigos Parque Nacional Los Glaciares ZN

 We will meet with the group at the Comodoro Rivadavia Airport to take a private transfer with the group to our hotel in Puerto Deseado (350km / 4hs trip).

-Around 2 PM we will have a lunch, and Luciano will give an introductory talk about the workshop.
+Around 2 PM we will have a lunch, and the Lead Photographer will give an introductory talk about the workshop.

 Then we will take a walking tour to get to know the historic town of Puerto Deseado.